Coding-Forest/2022-AWS-Certificaiton/1 Cloud Practitioner/0 Practice Exam 02/README.md

   - EFS: inter-EC2 hard drive and images can be shared.
   - S3: stand-alone storage that can be accessed via internet.

+S3 is a file-based storage and EBS is a block-based storage.
+Because the storage unit is different, transferring data between these two storage systems is not entirely compatible.
+To save EBS blocks, you have to take a snapshot of it and save it to S3 EBS Snapshot.

 - 💬Example statements
+  -  ______ is a way to back up an EBS Volume (EBS snapshot)
   -

 <br>

 ## CloudTrail👣 vs. CloudWatch👀